phase2/grunt-drupal-tasks/CONFIG.md

 If you want to include your task in one of the existing groups, copy the text exactly as seen in the output of the `grunt help` task.

+### Magic Configuration

+The domain, profile, and alias configurations are all built using the same system that allows for maximum flexibility in project and environment configuration.
+In order of precedence it checks the following:

+1. The value of the configuration prefixed with "gdt.".
+This allows a project Gruntfile to dynamically specify the value before bootstrapping Grunt Drupal Tasks.
+This facilitates specification based on evaluating the local system, such as the naming of the repository's parent directory.
+2. The environment variable, especially useful for container environments:
+  * **alias**: `GDT_SITE_ALIAS`
+  * **domain**: `GDT_DOMAIN`
+  * **profile**: `GDT_INSTALL_PROFILE`
+3. The configuration placed in Gruntconfig.json.
+This is good for straightforward defaults.